 So you’ve taken the leap and decided to take your baby on a trip.
 If you are reading this I guess you are wondering what you need to know about flying with a baby.
-Fear not, flying with a baby is something we have done many times so here are our best tips:
+Flying with a baby is something we have done many times.
+Jet lag, crying baby, whatever it may be can be off putting so here are our best tips:

 Flying with a baby